 Sealants and adhesives are devices designed to increase the performance and reliability of machinery components.
 They are most commonly used on fittings, flanges, fasteners, and bearings.
-Sealants and adhesives are used to block the inner space between elements which is the leading cause of mechanical failures.
+Sealants and adhesives block the inner space between elements, leading cause of mechanical failures.
 The three main types of sealants are thread-locking, pipe thread sealants, gasketing, and retaining cylindrical metal assemblies.

 A threadlocker is an anaerobic adhesive made up of one component that prevents shock, vibrations, leaking, seizure, and loosening.
 A thread locker is a liquid applied to the threads of a fastener and fills the gap between the connected threads.
 After the liquid anaerobically cures, it forms a plastic adhesive that fills the gaps between the threads and bonds to the surface roughness.
 Threadlockers are highly reliable and cost-effective sealants, categorized according to their strength, application method, and temperature requirements.

 Pipe thread sealants prevent gas and liquid leakage from different types of pipes.
 The main pipe sealing methods are non-curing pipe compounds, solvent-based pipe compounds, Teflon tape, and anaerobic thread sealants.
 Non-curing pipe compounds and solvent-based pipe compounds are two of the oldest methods of sealing leaks in threaded joints.
 Non-curing pipe compounds are pastes made from oils and fillers, while solvent-based pipe compounds contain volatile solvents released into the atmosphere during drying.
 Teflon tape is chemically resistant and is a good seal because it allows fittings to be wrenched very tight.
 Anaerobic thread sealant is a liquid sealant that anaerobically cures after assembly to form chemically resistant plastic that can withstand high temperatures.